gatsbyjs/gatsby/docs/blog/2018-07-31-docs-redesign/index.md

 Common obstacle #1:

 - Information embedded in the tutorial doesn't _also_ exist in the guides, like "how to create links between pages."
-Algolia search doesn't find keyword inside headers within a document.

 Possible solutions: